 In February 1956 the restriction on practice flights in manual control was lifted, but mandatory monthly practices were not reintroduced, probably because flying hours were too valuable.
 It was also an uncomfortable and therefore unpopular exercise.
-Thereafter manual control came to be regarded as a great misfortune and one pilot who experienced it in May 1958, in spite of the assistance provided by the emergency servo system, was so alarmed that although there was an Auster strip only a mile or so behind him, he did not dare to attempt the turn necessary to reach it.
+Thereafter manual control came to be regarded as a great misfortune and one pilot who experienced it in May 1958 was so alarmed that although there was an Auster strip only a mile or so behind him, he did not dare to attempt the turn necessary to reach it.
 Instead, he laboured on for about 20 minutes in the approximate direction in which he was facing until he came to a small padang (village green) where he made a running landing under only partial control and had to brake the aircraft so fiercely that the tail cone jerked up into the main rotor disc causing considerable damage.
-He was warmly congratulated on his survival and on avoiding the trees at the end of the padang.(37) Such was the shift in the official attitude to flight in manual control in the course of the first four years of operations.
+He was warmly congratulated on his survival and on avoiding the trees at the end of the padang.
+(37) Such was the shift in the official attitude to flight in manual control in the course of the first four years of operations.